shaival2905/spatial-predictions-using-satellite-images/README.md

 # Spatial Predictions using Satellite Images
 This repository contains the code and files for CSC 591 Spatial and Temporal Data Mining Project.

+<b><ins>Note:</ins></b> The file model.ipynb is not updated.
+We will update the file as soon as the final implementation is complete and we submit the project for final submission.

 ## Group:

 [Karan Dave](mailto:kdave@ncsu.edu) (kdave)<br>